elimerl/sparkle/docs/syntax.md

 MOO(); // MOOAOOAOOAOAOAOOAO
 ```

-The modules will try to be resolved to the standard library, then if that fails it will load `.sparkle` files in the same folder.
+It will load from either the standard library or .sparkle files next to the main program.
+The standard library overrides .sparkle files in the same directory, but it will show a warning if there is one.